A shrub, usually to about 4 m tall, without a lignotuber.

 penicillata – Latin – referring to a tuft of hairs – much like an artist’s paint brush.
 Referring to the tufts of hairs on the bracts between the flowers in the inflorescence.

-Not considered to be at risk in the wild.
+This species is not considered to be at risk of extinction in the wild.
 However, is considered rare and confined.